brookingcharlie/jenkins-docker-demo/README.md

 They include a hard-coded admin password and several other design decisions aimed at producing a compact demo rather than something production-grade.

+## Prerequisites

+This was developed and tested using Docker for Mac.
+To use in other environments, you may need to modify things like socket permissions.

 ## Usage

 To build the custom Docker image: